 Assets – liabilities = equity

-Double-entry bookkeeping keeps this equation is balanced, so that the total dollar amount of (assets – liabilities) equals total equity.
+Double-entry bookkeeping keeps this equation balanced so that the total dollar amount of assets minus liabilities equals total equity.

 A journal entry records debits and credits to post an accounting entry, along with a description of the transaction.
 You post journal entries into columns, and the left-hand column lists the account number and account title.
 To the right, you have a column for debits and one for credits.
 A detailed explanation of the transaction is posted below each journal entry.